SHUBH-3344/Practice_2024/README.md

-# RestApiPractice
+# Practice
-This is practice repo for RestApi (Spring, SpringBoot, DataJpa)
+This is practice repo for java, java8Features, RestApi's etc (Spring, SpringBoot, DataJpa)